Welcome from Timothy Pilgrim, Montana native, Pacific Northwest poet and scholar of mass communications.

 Photos or photo-illustrations are also displayed, most of them Pilgrim’s but also others by Carolyn Dale, Todd DePuy or Kamie Pilgrim.

-Here’s a sample of a poem first published by Mad Swirl and recently republished by High on Adventure, a popular bi-monthly, online travel and adventure magazine that includes a Pilgrim poem every January, March, May, July, September and November:
+Here’s a sample of a poem first published by Mad Swirl and later republished by High on Adventure, a popular bi-monthly, online travel and adventure magazine that includes a Pilgrim poem every January, March, May, July, September and November:

 Novel by Carolyn Dale